Our students come to USC Price with so many inherent skills and talents. During their time here, they really develop

 Houston Flournoy Professor of State Government

-To earn the Master of Public Administration degree, students must complete 14 units of required courses, three management competencies courses and three electives.
+To earn the Master of Public Administration degree, students must complete 14 units of required courses, three management competencies courses, and four electives.
 In addition, students who enter the program with less than two years full-time work experience must complete an internship.